Relations between Azerbaijan and the Council of Europe (CoE)

 2. “Deliberate deprivation of drinking water to residents of the frontline regions of Azerbaijan” prepared by parliamentarian Milica Marković from Bosnia and Herzegovina on behalf of the Committee on Social Affairs.

-Document 1 was not adopted with 66 in favour, 70 against and 45 abstentions, while the second document was adopted with 98 in favour, 71 against and 40 abstentions.
+The first document was not adopted with 66 in favor, 70 against, and 45 abstentions, while the second document was adopted with 98 in favour, 71 against, and 40 abstentions.

 Share this page